notSuperlol/goodbyegreen/README.md

-Goodbye Green is a Texture Pack for Geometry Dash that replaces (most) of the game's buttons with a red color scheme, instead of green.
+Goodbye Green is a Texture Pack for Geometry Dash that replaces (most) of the game's buttons and theming with a red color scheme, instead of green.

 ![2024-02-18_17-35-41](https://github.com/notSuperlol/goodbyegreen/assets/93556337/b8f56c1e-44a5-4504-a4ad-31608f32b3bc)